 Each chapter provides a game or activity, clearly illustrated and indicating required kit; ideal location; purpose of the task (what it’s designed to teach); safety aspects; and age it’s suited to.

-Forest School is way of life, with the concept being to foster practical skills, but also character-building attributes – both of which are essential in raising well-rounded, healthy little people.
+Forest School is a way of life, with the concept being to foster practical skills, but also character-building attributes – both of which are essential in raising well-rounded, healthy little people.

 Head over to my hub round-up post for more breastfeeding, baby, and toddler reviews.